-Fact: Drinking alcohol and driving increases the risk of a crash.
-Drinking and driving increases the risk of a crash dramatically.
-Only 34 countries, representing 29% of the world's population, have national drunken-driving laws that meet best practice.
+Fact: Drinking alcohol and driving increases the risk of a crash dramatically.
+Only 34 countries, representing 29% of the world's population, have national drink-driving laws that meet best practice.
 (Source-WHO: Road traffic injuries - Fact Sheet Reviewed January 2018)

-- Drinking and driving increases both the risk of a crash and the likelihood that death or a serious injury will result. - ➤ The risk in involvement in a crash increases significantly above a blood alcohol concentration (BAC) of 0.04 g/dl. - Laws which establish lower BACs (between zero and 0.02 g/dl) for young/novice drivers can lead to reductions between 4% and 24% in the number of crashes involving young people. - Enforcing sobriety checkpoints and random breath-testing can lead to reductions in alcohol-related crashes by upto 20%, and has shown to be very cost-effective.
+Drinking and driving increases both the risk of a crash and the likelihood

+- that death or a serious injury will result. - ➤ The risk in involvement in a crash increases significantly above a blood alcohol concentration (BAC) of 0.04 g/dl. - Laws which establish lower BACs (between 0 and 0.02 g/dl) for young/novice drivers can lead to reductions between 4% and 24% in the number of crashes involving young people. - Enforcing sobriety check points and random breath-testing can lead to reductions in alcohol-related crashes by upto 20%, and has shown to be very cost-effective.
 (Source: WHO: Global Status Seport on Road Safety 2013)

-Driving under the influence of liquor/drugs is a punishable offence under section 185 M. V. Act 1988.
+Driving under the influence of liquor/drugs is a punishable offence u/s 185 M. V. Act 1988.
 Drunken driving has proved to be one of the major causes of traffic accidents.

-Moreover, around 44.7 % fatal accident cases are 'hit and run' cases owing to which the drunken driving factors cannot be officially established in those cases.
+Moreover, around 46.2 % fatal accident cases are 'hit and run' cases owing to which the drunken driving factors cannot be officially established in those cases.
 However, the prosecution statistics in this account is sufficient to draw the inference.

 - Efforts were made to reduce the number of accidents caused due to drunken driving by increasing the prosecution of drunken drivers.
-In the year 2017, a total of 33343 persons were caught and prosecuted on this account, but the real number of culprits driving under influence of liquor may be much higher than the prosecution figures show as all offenders are not caught. - However, with continuous pressure and strategic prosecution by launching special drives by Traffic Police late in night, there has been a positive impact on the reduction of road accidents.
+In the year 2018, a total of 39240 persons were caught and prosecuted on this account, but the real number of culprits driving under influence of liquor may be much higher than the prosecution figures show as all offenders are not caught. - However, with continuous pressure and strategic prosecution by launching special drives by Traffic Police till late in night, there has been a positive impact on the reduction of road accidents.